Zenitram-Oriaj/groupwise/Readme.md

 -------------------------
 Sets the specific session you want to use.
 By default, the primary account session id is used.
-The id is the unique key generated and stored in the return object from the proxyLogin method.
+The "key" is the unique id generated and stored in the return object from the login/initProxies method.

 ```
-  var id = <string>;
+  var key = <string>;
-  gws.setSession(id,function(err,res){
+  gws.setSession(key,function(err,res){
     ...
   });
 ```